thanos-io/thanos/docs/proposals-accepted/202206-active-series-limiting-hashring.md

 ## How

 Thanos Receive uses Prometheus TSDB and creates a separate TSDB database instance internally for each of its tenants.
 When a Receive replica gets a remote write request, it loops through the timeseries, hashes labels with tenant name as prefix and forwards remote write request to other Receive nodes.
-Upon receiving samples in a remote write request from a tenant, the Receive node appends the samples to the in-memory HEAD block of a tenant.
+Upon receiving samples in a remote write request from a tenant, the Receive node appends the samples to the in-memory head block of a tenant.

-We can leverage this fact, and generate statistics from the HEAD block, which can give us an accurate idea of the active or HEAD series of a tenant.
-This can also be exposed as a metric.
+We can leverage this fact, and generate statistics from the TSDB head block, which can give us an accurate idea of the active (head) series of a tenant.
+This is also exposed as a metric.

-Thus, any remote write request can be failed completely, with a 429 status code and appropriate error message, if it increases the number of active series above the configured limit for a tenant.
+Thus, any remote write request can be failed completely, with a 429 status code and appropriate error message.
+We can even check if it increases the number of active series above the configured limit for a tenant in certain approaches.
 Partially accepting write requests might lead to confusing results and error semantics, so we propose to avoid this and focus on retries from client-side.

 There are however a few challenges to this, as tenant metric data is distributed and replicated across multiple Thanos Receive replicas.
 Also, with a multi-replica setup, we have the concept of per-replica-tenant and per-tenant limits that can be defined as,